colemanimhoff/git-branch-workflow/README.md

 ## Objectives

 - Explain the benefits of branch workflow
+    1. So we aren't all commiting to the same branch
+    2. ALlows teams to safely work on the same coebase at once
+    3. Allows you to review, refine, debug code before commiting changes (specifically to master)
+    4. Allows you to break up the work into smaller chunks and assign work easier
-- Create feature branches
+- Create branches
-- Merge feature branches
+- Merge branches
 - Resolve Merge Conflicts

+* Feature Branching
+* Task
+* Release

 ## Notes